crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

-Talk Calendar uses the [Flite](http://www.festvox.org/flite/) free open-source text-to-speech (TTS) engine developed at Carnegie Mellon University (CMU).
-A TTS engine converts text into spoken audio.
-The Flite (Festival Lite) speech synthesizer has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
-BSD-style licenses are considered compatible with the GPLv2, meaning you can combine code licensed under BSD with code licensed under GPLv2 and distribute the combined work under the terms of GPLv2.
-The BSD licenses are permissive, meaning they place minimal restrictions on how the software can be used, modified and distributed.
-Flite is an official Debian package and labelled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis) and so it is used with Talk Calendar.
+Talk Calendar uses a small word-based speech synthesizer to concatenate and play-back pre-recorded English words using the computer speaker.
+Words were recorded in a headless RAW audio format and converted to hexadecimal values.
+The voice used by this version of Talk Calendar is based on my own recordings and so is subject to same license as the project.

+I have removed the dependency on the Flite external speech engine library so that the Talk Calendar can be compiled to a single binary and run on Linux distributions which do not have [Flite](http://www.festvox.org/flite/) in their repositories.
+I discovered using [pkgs.org](https://pkgs.org/) that a number of distributions do not have Flite in their repositories.

-When developing this project I originally planned to use [eSpeak](https://espeak.sourceforge.net/) as the back-end speech synthesizer as it is widely available in the repositories of most Linux distributions and speech quality is excellent.
-However, I discovered a potential eSpeak license compatibility issue in that some of its components may not be compatible with the GTK LGPL v2.1 license.
+I explored the possibility of installing and using [eSpeak](https://espeak.sourceforge.net/) only to discover a potential eSpeak license compatibility issue in that some of its components may not be compatible with the GTK LGPL v2.1 license.
 For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) says "Copyright (C) 1989-1991 Apple Computer, Inc." which is very strange given that espeak has a GPL v3 [license](https://espeak.sourceforge.net/license.html).
 This is discussed further in the forum post [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).
-I just don't know if this is something to be concerned about especially as eSpeak is an [Official Debian package License: DFSG free](https://blends.debian.org/accessibility/tasks/speechsynthesis).
-Anyhow I decided not to use eSpeak and use Flite instead.
+Consequently, I decided not to use eSpeak.

-As a side note I have been working on a formant speech synthesizer the technique used by eSpeak.
+I am developing a small diphone speech synthesizer the details of which can be found [here](https://github.com/crispinprojects/diphone-talker).
+If speech quality can to be improved then this could replace the current approach to speech synthesis.
+I have also been working on a formant speech synthesizer the technique used by eSpeak.
 More details of this formant speech synthesizer approach can be found [here](https://github.com/crispinprojects/formant-synthesizer).
-Details of my diphone speech synthesiser can be found [here](https://github.com/crispinprojects/talkdp).

 ### Audio Thread